garden-io/garden/docs/features/config-templates.md

 ---
-order: 4
+order: 40
 title: Config Templates
 ---

 Config templates are a way to define reusable abstractions for actions or workflows.
 This provides a powerful yet easy-to-use mechanism to tailor Garden's functionality to your needs, improve governance, reduce boilerplate, and provide higher-level abstractions to application developers.

-**How do they work?** You can create customized templates for actions and workflows, and render them using `kind: RenderTemplate` resources.
+You can create customized templates for actions and workflows, and render them using `kind: RenderTemplate` resources.
 These templates allow you to define your own schemas and abstractions, which are then translated at runtime to one or more resources.

 Config templates can be defined within a project, or in a separate repository that can be shared across multiple projects (using remote sources).

-{% hint style="info" %}
-This feature has been updated in `0.13` to support actions and workflows, in addition to modules.
-The `ModuleTemplate` resource kind has been renamed to `ConfigTemplate`, and instead of `templated` _Modules_, there is now a specific `RenderTemplate` kind to render the templates.
-The older declarations will still work until version `0.14`, and are converted at runtime.
-{% endhint %}

 ## How it works